-Course Tutor: Julia Dyer MCSP BSc (Hons), Advanced Sensory Integration Practitioner, Independent Children’s Physiotherapist
+Course Tutor: Julia Dyer MCSP BSc (Hons), Advanced Sensory Integration Practitioner, Consultant Children’s Physiotherapist

 How can we understand and address some of the sensory difficulties we see in children and adults with autism?
 How can I extend my knowledge and skills in working in this area?

 Recent research has found that up to 95% of children with autism have significant sensory processing problems.
 This has been recognised in the diagnostic criteria for the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) for autism.
 NICE guidelines also recognise the significant sensory difficulties in children and adults with autism.
 Increasingly, teachers and health professionals working with children and adults with autism are expected to have an understanding of the sensory processing difficulties faced by those with autism, as well as the ability to implement simple strategies and alter the environment to accommodate the individual’s sensory needs.
 Additionally, for establishments that are seeking Autism Accreditation, ‘Sensory Issues’ is one of the core standards.

 "Exactly what I was hoping for - very thought provoking and helpful for our ASC accreditation work."

 The aim of this three day online extension course is to provide teachers and health professionals, who have a basic understanding of sensory processing difficulties, with the skills needed to apply that understanding to the everyday difficulties that children and adults with autism experience in different settings.
 This course will further develop participant’s knowledge base including the neuroscience of sensory processing, and the ability to apply this knowledge to set up more complex strategies, both for individuals as well as whole school/curriculum (and other setting) strategies.